superfly/docs/gpus/getting-started-gpus.html.md

 The `a100-40gb` preset is the `a100-pcie-40gb` GPU with the `performance-8x` CPU config and 32GB RAM.
 You can exert more granular control over resources using the [`[[vm]]` table](https:///docs/reference/configuration/#the-vm-section) in `fly.toml`.

-Run `fly platform vm-sizes` to get the list of presets, and [check out the pricing page](https:///docs/about/pricing/#gpus-and-fly-machines) to help you plan ahead.
+Run `fly platform vm-sizes` to get the list of presets, and check out the [pricing page](/docs/about/pricing/#gpus-and-fly-machines) to help you plan ahead.

 ### Specify the region

 But you're not done!
 For `fly deploy` to succeed in provisioning your Machine(s), the app's `primary_region` must match a region that hosts the kind of GPU you're asking for.
-At the time of writing, `a100-pcie-40gb` GPUs are only available in `ord`.
+At the time of writing, `a100-40gb` GPUs are only available in `ord`.
 Set the initial region in `fly.toml`:

 ```
 primary_region = "ord"  # If you change this, ensure it's to a region that offers the GPU model you want